Yao Hill Tribe - History and Culture

 Michael Rogge (1929- ) is a Dutch photographer, amateur filmmaker, and videographer.
 He is best known for his depictions of life in the Far East, in particular, Hong Kong and Japan after World War Two.
 His YouTube channel also features videos of Thailand, made by other people.
 Below video shows village life in Yao, Lahu and Lisu communities in North Thailand.

 The Yao prefer high altitude dwellings.
 Their homes are usually on solid ground.
 In a traditional Yao home, you will find a communal living area, a few bedrooms, and a guest area.
-I remember from personal experience three Yao villages on a mountain top in Chiang Rai province.
-We had a great view and could see the lights of the city Chiang Rai after dark.

 The Yao typically grow corn and rice as their primary crops, though they are known to grow other crops.
 The Yao adapted to Thai agriculture and learning to produce various new vegetables with each passing year.
 Opium cultivation is still relevant in some Yao culture sections, though the tradition is on the decline.
 In the early 1990s, the cultivation of opium was still a problem in Northern Thailand.
 In the three Yao villages, there was a presence of Thai border police to control the situation.